– is a leading consultancy in Iceland in the field of climate change and sustainable development

 Through its projects Environice has become a knowledge center for sustainable development in Iceland, and sustainability education is placed high on the company’s agenda.
 The experts of Environice have developed course material for companies, industry associations and education centers, and have taught environmental and sustainability issues at university and college levels.

-Environice is a small consultancy with 2-5 employees.
-It was established in the year 2000 by Stefan Gislason, M.Sc. in Environmental Management and Policy.
-The company is located in Borgarnes, a small town of around 2,000 inhabitants, only an hour drive from Reykjavik.
+Environice is a small consultancy, established 2000 by Stefan Gislason, M.Sc. in Environmental Management and Policy.
+The company is located in Hvanneyri, a small university village of around 300 inhabitants, only an hour drive from Reykjavik.

 Stefan Gislason, M.Sc. in environmental management and policy

 Stefan is the founder, owner and managing director of Environice.
 He has an extensive experience in the field of environmental management and policy and has provided consulting services in a wide array of environmental matters to clients in Iceland and abroad.
 He has held various responsibilities within the environmental field in Iceland.
-For over a decade he was the national coordinator of the Local Agenda 21 Action Plan in Iceland.
-Since 2013 he has served as the chairman of a government-appointed Steering Committee responsible for developing a Master Plan for Nature Protection and Energy Utilization.
-Stefan’s main areas of interest include climate change, renewable energy, implementing sustainable development at the local level, sustainable tourism and eco-labeling.
+For over a decade he was the national coordinator of the Local Agenda 21 Action Plan in Iceland and served (2013-2017) as the chairman of a government-appointed Steering Committee responsible for developing a Master Plan for Nature Protection and Energy Utilization.
+Stefan’s main areas of interest include waste management, climate change, renewable energy, implementing sustainable development at the local level, sustainable tourism and eco-labeling.
 Stefan is a sought-after lecturer on environmental and sustainability issues and has taught university level courses on topics such as nature conservation and sustainable development.
-He maintains a popular environmental blog in Icelandic and is a regular radio contributor on the Icelandic National Broadcasting Service where he provides updates on recent events and trends related to the environment.
-Stefan is a member of IIIEE Network which includes close to 300 environmental management and policy experts from more than 100 countries.
+He has been active in media debate on environmental issues and is a regular radio contributor on the Icelandic National Broadcasting Service.
+Stefan is a member of IIIEE Network which includes close to 500 environmental management and policy experts from more than 100 countries.

 1998.
 M.Sc. in environmental management and policy.
 University of Lund (International Institute for Industrial Environmental Economics), Sweden.